reif-is-a-foofie/7taps-analytics/plan.md

 - `orchestrator_contracts/b05_nlp_query.json`

 **Steps**
-1. Use LangChain or LlamaIndex with MCP DB to translate natural language into SQL.
+1. Use LangChain or LlamaIndex with direct database connections to translate natural language into SQL.
 2. Implement `/ui/nlp-query` endpoint.